morsznetik/pyPlayer/README.md

 pre-commit install
 ```

 That's it!
-Ruff will automatically run as well, you can also add PyRight, but I didn't feel like enforcing type checking on everything, especially when this is not even fully typed yet.
-But it does run in the CI to non-restrictively check already typed code
+Ruff and PyRight will automatically run as well.

 ## TODO